 Did you know that as a pensioner you might be eligible for a boiler grant as part of the Government’s Energy Company Obligation?

-With a new gas boiler typically costing around £2,300, thanks to the Government’s boiler grant scheme, if your existing boiler is broken or inefficient and meets the qualifying criteria you could receive a grant towards a brand new one.
-In fact in some cases the new boiler installation is completely free, whilst in others you may be asked to make a financial contribution.
-The grant itself is always free, meaning you will never be expected to pay back a penny of it.
+A new gas boiler typically costs around £2,300 which can be a big ask for pensioners and low income households.
+However, thanks to the Government’s boiler grant scheme, if your existing boiler is broken or inefficient and meets the qualifying criteria you could receive a grant towards a brand new one.

 What is the Energy Company Obligation?

 The government’s Energy Company Obligation or ECO scheme requires the UK’s six biggest energy suppliers to help us to improve the energy efficiency of our homes by reducing heating costs and carbon emissions.
 To do this they are obliged to fund the installation of new boilers and / or insulation for low income households and districts.
 By installing a more energy efficient boiler and reducing the amount of heat that escapes your home, you can significantly reduce your heating bills.

 Currently the ECO scheme offers boiler grants for gas boilers, although funding is very limited under the scheme.

 The ECO scheme has been changed several times since it was first introduced with differing eligibility criteria and grants available.
 In October 2018 a new version of the ECO was launched, and the government decided to change the scheme so that it focuses 100% on the Home Heating Cost Reduction Obligation (HHCRO).